Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Get the top 2 strips and fold the left strip over the right strip and align the bottom edge of the left one with the bottom side of the right one.

-- Sew with 1/4″ allowance then fold the left strip back and press well with your iron on steam.
+- Sew with 1/4″ allowance then fold the left strip back and press the seam well with your iron on steam.

 - Get the third strip, located on the left side and fold it over the strip number one, aligning the side edge of the strip #3 with the side edge of strip #1 and the bottom edge of the strip #2.